Anti-money laundering obligations for DNFBPs

 The AML policies and procedures should be reviewed annually or sooner if required.
 They should be easily accessible to all relevant employees.

-Business AML risk assessment (“BARA”)
+Developing a Business AML risk assessment (“BARA”)

 A BARA assists the firm in identifying AML risks that it may be vulnerable to and details the systems and controls in place to try to mitigate those risks.
 These vulnerabilities may relate to the types of customers and their activities, the countries they are associated with, or the nature of the products and services being offered.
 This is not a comprehensive list, however, and there may be more.